nearform/titus/docs/README.md

 # ![logo]

 Develop and deploy your solutions quickly using Titus, an application development and deployment stack.
-Titus is production ready and can be deployed to all major cloud providers.
+Titus is production-ready and can be deployed to all major cloud providers.

 # Titus Overview
 Titus is an application development and deployment stack suitable for SaaS solutions.
 It provides a ready to deploy frontend, backend and database and includes infrastructure and service tooling for continuous integration and deployment.